 Jing Betty Feng

 Dr. Jing Betty Feng is Assistant Professor at the Department of Business Management.
 Her research interests include the roles of culture in adaptation, creativity, and intercultural interactions.
-Dr. Feng teaches courses on international business, global strategy, creativity and innovation in organizations.
+Dr. Feng teaches courses on International Business, Global Strategy, Creativity and Innovation in Organizations.
 She has been served as the faculty advisor for the NYS Business Plan Competition and the International Business Club, and established annual Innovation Challenge at Farmingdale.
-She is a member of the Global NY/Tradeable Sectors work group for Long Island.
+She is a member of the Tradeable Sectors work group for Long Island Regional Economic Development Council and editorial board for China Currents and Journal of Business Research.
 Dr. Feng came to academia after seven years of industry experience in supply chain management in global firms such as Dell and Whirlpool.
 She received her BA and MBA from Michigan State University and PhD from Georgia State University.

 Creativity and Innovation in Organizations

 - Jing B. Feng, Integrate LEGO® SERIOUS PLAY® for Collective Creativity, Entrepreneurship & Innovation Exchange, 2020.

 - Jing B. Feng, Leigh Anne Liu and Chunyan Jiang, What Is Parochialism?
 A Beast that May Block Chinese Firms’ Globalization, Management Insights, (04) 2019, 30-35.

 - Jing B. Feng, Leigh Anne Liu and Chunyan Jiang, Parochialism and its Implications for Chinese Companies’ Globalization, Management and Organization Review, 15(4) 2019, 705-736.

 - Jing B. Feng, Innovation challenge engages students at a commuter school, Entrepreneurship & Innovation Exchange, 2018.